allanbowe/rawsas/content/posts/2023-02-12-SAS_Communications_1973.md

   - sas
 ---

 In December 1973 the first issue of "SAS Communications" was released to the SAS User Community.
-Below is the transcript of issue #1 - a unique and fascinating account of the early days of the SAS Project Group.
+Below is an extract of issue #1 - a unique and fascinating account of the early days of the SAS Project Group.
 A PDF of the original is available <a href="../resources/SAS_Communications_issue_1.pdf" target="_blank">here</a>.
 More issues to follow!

 <hr/>